 Any optimization problem can be formulated in terms of an objective function f(x) for a given scope, where the optimizer is intended to find the solution constrained by a number of restrictions imposed on the decision variables.
-Different formulations of the maintenance optimization problem will be presented and solved in the lecture, starting from an oneobjective to multi-objective optimization problem.
+Different formulations of the maintenance optimization problem will be presented and solved in the lecture, starting from an one-objective to multi-objective optimization problem.
 Effective methods to find optimal maintenance strategy of a complex system respecting a given reliability constraint will be described.
 For example, cost-optimization problem is demonstrated and solved where decision variables are changeable maintenance parameters that are optimally selected from a set of possible realistic maintenance modes.
-In most cases, a discrete maintenance model is considered, where each maintained component can be operated in one or few discrete maintenance modes.
-The optimization methods will be demonstrated on real systems.